Level 3 Mortlock Wing State Library of South Australia North Terrace Adelaide SA 5000

 Dalrymple, Alexander, An historical collection of the several voyages and discoveries in the South Pacific Ocean being chiefly a literal translation from the Spanish writers, 1770.

-Alexander Dalrymple was born in Newhalies Scotland in 1737 to wealthy family.
+Alexander Dalrymple was born in Newhailes Scotland in 1737 to wealthy family.
 At age 15 he was given a position of “writer” (clerk) to the British East Indian Company in Madras, India arriving in 1753.
 For the next thirteen years he travelled widely through Asia including China and the East Indies.
 During this time he developed a strong interest in the potential for trade with Asia which he felt could be as lucrative as the extremely profitable trade with India.
 He also developed an interest in maritime exploration, geography and hydrography (the study of the sea floor and coastline).
 His heroes were Columbus and Magellan and he often wrote of his admiration for them.

 Alexander Dalrymple was employed as a hydrographer by both the British East Indian Company and the British Admiralty and was responsible for the preparation and publication of a large number of charts of Southeast Asia and the South Pacific.
 This book describes the geography and hydrography of the lands visited and the customs of the native people as recorded in the journals of Spanish explorers.